 If you cannot find a place to drop these batteries off in a location convenient to you another option is to use a mail-in program to send your batteries for recycling.
-There are several companies that will do this including The Big Green Box and Batteries Solutions iRecycle kits.
+There are some companies that will do this including The Big Green Box.
 You should know though, that unlike the drop off locations you can find, these mail in programs cost you money.

 Finally, a quick word on automobile batteries.
 Most car batteries are actually recycled, and it is really simple to do.
 Most retailers that sell car batteries will also take the old ones back for recycling, and some stores will even give you a credit or discount for trading in your old battery when purchasing a new one.

 (You can also get more information about proper and safe disposal of automotive fluids and car maintenance supplies here if you've also got other automobile related items to declutter from your home.)